Hrithik5/FrameOps/docs/design-decisions.md

 | Layered lake | **Rejected** for <1M — flat + Athena views | If >5M or streaming MERGE needed |

 ---

-*Generated 2026-08-27 — commit after any diagram edit.
-Intentional deviations from Spec must be documented per rule 2.*